Six by Nico - Willy Wonka

 The dessert was probably the most traditional part of the menu.
 Peanut butter cheesecake was deconstructed, with amarena cherry in a jelly, with chocolate soil.
 At this point we also got a lovely minty, orangy chocolate bar.
 It was lovely, but perhaps a bit large and rich at the end of the meal so we took ours away to enjoy later.
 (Ok, full disclosure, we ate it in bed when we got home.)

 Around £90 for aperitifs, snacks, six courses, and a few glasses of wine, for two.

 Where is it?1132 Argyle St, Finnieston, Glasgow G3 8TD

 Do I need to know anything else?

-This menu is finished and they’re now “cooking Mexico”.
+This menu was running in June 2018 and is now finished.
+In July/August they’re “cooking Mexico”.
 The pictures look incredible, so grab yourself a table quickly!